gavelytics/OpenLegalID/README.md

 ## Guiding Principles

 The database will include a small amount of identifying data with each participant.
 The schema will likely be different for each participant type (judges, lawyers, etc).
-Each entities accompanying data should follow these principles:
+Each participant's accompanying data should follow these principles:

 1. Each entity will include a few, simple data points that, in combination with their name, will likely be unique to the person or company.
 This combination should give a high probability of a positive match.
 1. The indentifying information must be data that will _never change_.
 This could be historical data such as counties they've been active in, bar numbers, first year on the bench, etc. etc.